-Anway, here’s some ugly truth: any woman can turn up at a Rainbows session and ask to volunteer that week.
+Anyway, here’s some ugly truth: any woman can turn up at a Rainbows session and ask to volunteer that week.
 And we’re not allowed now to say no to a man who asks ‘in case he identifies as a woman’.
 And we’re not allowed to ask if he thinks he’s a woman.
-And then he can become a volunteer, which means he can supervise 5 year old girls using the loo (because Rainbows leaders supervise the girls when they use the loo because they’re 5 years old).
+And then he can become a volunteer, which means he can supervise 5-year-old girls using the loo (because Rainbows Leaders supervise the girls when they use the loo because they’re 5 years old).
 And yes, DBS checks are carried out – about 8 weeks after you start volunteering.

-Leaving aside that awful potential result of that, do we want men who think they’re women, and express it by conforming to every gender stereotype going, to be role models for our 5 year old girls that we’re trying in our 1 hour a week to be free from?
+Leaving aside that awful potential result of that, do we want men who think they’re women, and express it by conforming to every gender stereotype going, to be role models for our 5-year-old girls when we’re trying in our 1 hour a week to be free from that?

-I would not be a leader in a Guiding group with a transgender male for the reasons above, and because why would an transgender male want to be a Rainbows leader?
-Certainly not for the girls’ benefit, and if they don’t get that, they shouldn’t be a leader.
+I would not be a Leader in a Guiding group with a transgender male for the reasons above, and because why would a transgender male want to be a Rainbows Leader?
+Certainly not for the girls’ benefit, and if they don’t get that, they shouldn’t be a Leader.
 So I left.

 Oh, and this has to be pointed out: Scouts is now for boys and girls.
 A boy who thinks he’s a girl or a girl who thinks she’s a boy can stay in Scouts.
 They’re catered for.
 Guiding is still single sex because single-sex guiding is STILL NEEDED for girls.
 Even more so now!!

 The Rainbow Promise includes ‘I promise that I will think about my beliefs’.
 Allowing transgender-identifying males to be Rainbow Leaders is TELLING our girls what to believe – that this man is a ‘woman’.
 What if they think about it and realise they don’t believe it?
 They’re not allowed to”.